Tutorials

 INTRODUCTION TO THE CASE IT SIMULATION

-Troubleshooting: if you run into any issues with the software not working properly (files or folders appear to be empty, error message on startup), simply moving the Case It folder to your desktop will fix the problem.
-In general, avoid nesting the Case It folder or the Case It Mac app inside other folders, and leave the Case It executable file (Case It v7.0.4.exe or Case It v7.0.5.exe) inside the Case It folder.
+TROUBLESHOOTING: If you run into any issues with the software not working properly (files or folders appear to be empty, error message on startup), move the Case It folder to your desktop, or if it is already on the desktop, create a new folder and move the Case It folder inside it.
+Avoid nesting the Case It folder inside other folders, and always leave the Case It executable file (Case It v7.0.5.exe) inside the Case It folder.

 Use the Search box below to see selected results (e.g., try typing ‘video’ or ‘PCR’ in the box).